julianeugarten/julianeugarten/index.md

 ## Research Interest

 My research centers around the analysis of fanfiction and a variety of other fan practices.
-I am also interests in the ways that methods from the digital humanities, particularly computational literary studies, can be applied to the study of fanfiction, fandom, and fan communities.
+I am also interested in the ways that methods from the digital humanities, particularly computational literary studies, can be applied to the study of fanfiction, fandom, and fan communities.

 ---